 If you find something foreign, check the ownership of the files for hints on what user was used to install the malicious code.
 Review your log files to try to find out how the code was installed so that you can work on preventing it from happening again.

-If you need any advice, send DigitalOcean Support whatever data you are looking at that you need help with and they will try to point you in the right direction.
-The best way is to screenshot the console showing the data you are uncertain of, upload to a file sharing service (imgur.com, dropbox.com, etc.) and send the URL in the ticket.
+If you need any advice, open a support ticket with the data you need help with.
+The best way is to screenshot the console showing the data you are uncertain of, upload to a file sharing service (imgur.com, dropbox.com, etc.) and include the URL in the ticket.

 Some programs that may also help are: